Beuth-Erdelt/DBMS-Benchmarker/docs/Options.md

                         can be overwritten by connection.
 If None given, half of all available processes is taken -s SEED, --seed SEED  random seed
+  -vq, --verbose-queries
+                        print every query that is sent -vs, --verbose-statistics
+                        print statistics about query that have been sent -pn NUM_RUN, --num-run NUM_RUN
+                        Parameter: Number of executions per query
 ```

 ### Result folder